ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Mendopath/1st Level/Regeneration Rite.md

 - **Effects**
 	- *You place a weak psychic rite on a creature granted them regeneration.
 The regeneration allows for grievous wounds to ignore medical attention but any additional damage breaks the psychic rite.*
 	- For the psycast duration, at the end of the target creature's turn they regenerate a small amount of health.
-		- This healing counts as active healing.
+		- This regeneration counts as active healing.
 	- If the target creature takes damage, this psycast ends.
 - **Stats**:
 	- 1d8 + 2 Health per Turn from Regeneration.